 It is possible for you to have a $0 deductible if your insurance company is willing to agree to this but it means your premium will be higher.
 That is to say, the amount you pay monthly or annually for your insurance policy will be higher.
 But you won’t have to pay anything out of pocket when you file an insurance claim to get your windshield replaced.
 This is the only way to get a “free” windshield replacement in Texas though, in the end, you are still paying for it, just not all at once when you need an emergency replacement.

 There is a benefit to this if you have an accident with a wild animal or an unforgiving dump truck kicks up a rock and shatters your windshield.
 If you are short on cash, you can still get it fixed.
 But you have to make sure you can afford the premiums when they are due.
 Deciding if this is a good option for you comes down to your opinion and whether or not the insurance company will allow this arrangement.

 Once you know the law and your insurance policy, you need to decide if you are going to replace your windshield or not.
 If you decide to wait, it is a good idea to note the size of all chips and cracks in the windshield.
 If they begin to spread, you need to replace your windshield for the sake of keeping yourself and your passengers safe.
 This is because safety concerns for cars involved in car accidents are higher if the car has a cracked windshield.

 When you are ready to replace your windshield, you will need to find a place to get the work done.
 There are many places that can do this for you but you want to get your money’s worth, get the job done right, and get it done quickly.
 Finding the right place that meets all of your expectations can be difficult.
-If you are in Houston, you might want to consider Allstar Glass Corporation for a quote.
+If you are in Houston, you might want to consider All Star Glass for a quote.
 They replace windshields on most automobile brands including Ford, BMW, Mercedes, Honda, Toyota, and more.

 Ready to Get a New Windshield?